-Your child’s ability to think, communicate, and understand through play is vital in their cognitive learning.
+Your child’s ability to think, communicate, and understand through play is vital in cognitive learning.

 Parents can do activities with their toddlers to ignite that cognitive spark and build on those important skills toddlers need to think, feel, and act.